 Clean, sophisticated, and modern, this circular design has a contemporary and professional feel to it.
 The vibrant pink color grabs attention, allowing the icon to stand out and almost say "cheers."
-The Fascinate Inline font grounds the design with its quirky but sleek characters in gray.
+The Fascinate Inline typeface adds a quirky but sleek character in gray.

-Emilys Candy is an unmistakably quirky font that features enchantingly curled serifs and heart-shaped tittles.
+Emilys Candy is an unmistakably quirky typeface that features enchantingly curled serifs and heart-shaped titles.
 The characters have a rough edge to them that will work well for a traditional milkshake shop.
 The deep chocolatey brown color is luxurious and sophisticated.

-This logo could work on almost any color background.
-The font is easy to read in any size and the rounded letters add a sense of playfulness to the logo.
+The Dosis typeface is easy to read in any size and the rounded letters add a sense of playfulness to the logo.
 This is further emphasized by the use of candy pink and contrasted by the gray letters.
 The readability of the typeface and the large milkshake icon makes it great for outdoor branding.

-The Luckiest Guy font bursts with so much character that this design doesn't need an icon.
-The typeface was inspired by 1950s adverts and gives the logo a retro milkshake diner feeling.
-The bubbly characters and deep salmon color are energetic, friendly, and indicative of your bold flavors.
+The Luckiest Guy typeface bursts with so much character that this design doesn't need an icon.
+The typeface was inspired by 1950s adverts and gives the logo a retro milkshake bar feeling.
+The bubbly characters and sunset orange color are energetic, friendly, and indicative of bold flavors.

 The simple addition of a mustache creates a "Mr. Milkshake" character that adds humor and lightheartedness to the logo.
-The mint and pastel pink color combination is a great contrast that hints at your flavors, while the Chela One font grounds the design and mirrors the quirkiness of the icon.
+The light blue and pastel pink color combination is a great contrast that hints at your frosty milkshakes, while the Chela One typeface mirrors the quirkiness of the icon.

 Purple is a lively color and firm favorite for many children, making it an excellent choice for a milkshake logo.
 The pink heart icon will also resonate with younger patrons.
 The typeface, Luckiest Guy, adds a fun touch by mixing upper and lowercase letters that vary slightly in height.

 Another design that showcases the power of a strong typeface.
-The Ranchers font draws from the style of the 1950s and is great for large-scale branding.
-The bold lettering grabs attention and is complemented by the playful roundedness of the characters.
+The Ranchers typeface draws from the style of the 1950s and is great for large-scale branding.
+The black letters grab attention and are complemented by the playful roundedness of the characters.
 These create a quirky but elegant design.

-This trio of mint and pastel pink milkshakes may allude to the variety and convenience of your offerings.
+This trio of blue and pink milkshakes may allude to the variety and convenience of your offerings.
 The muted colors match the contemporary linework in the icon.
-The friendly-looking Sniglet Regular font helps to ground the design, giving your brand an approachable feel and is perfect for window displays to attract passersby.
+The friendly-looking Sniglet typeface gives your brand an approachable feel and is perfect for window displays to attract passersby.

 Where can I find a free milkshake logo maker?

-Try Zarla, an AI-driven logo maker that'll allow you to create thousands of logos for free.
-Once you've found a design you love, you can purchase it for a small, one-off fee and retain all commercial usage rights.
+Try Zarla, an AI-driven logo maker that'll allow you to create thousands of logos.
+Once you've found a design you love, you can download it for free and retain all commercial usage rights.